murex/EventStormingJournal/_posts/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming.markdown

 {% include figure image_path=figure_path alt=figure_alt caption=figure_caption %}

 As we&#39;ve already said, Event Storming is a different kind of architecture meeting.
-Our advise is to **running a collective physical energizer to get people out of their habits and raise engagement**.
+Our advise is to **run a collective physical energizer to get people out of their habits and raise engagement**.
 You can find many great physical energizers at [funretrospectives.com](http://www.funretrospectives.com/category/energizer/).
 We&#39;ve had success with many of them.

 ## 3. Briefing and presenting the plan